CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 #### Generating Transformation class

-The current code base has a transformer class for each type of claim returned by the RDA API (i.e. `FissClaimTransformer` and `McsClaimTransformer`).
+The current code base has a hand-written transformer class for each type of claim returned by the RDA API (i.e. `FissClaimTransformer` and `McsClaimTransformer`).
 These classes contain code to copy RDA API data from protobuf messages into corresponding JPA entities.
 Field values are copied using a `DataTransformation` object that provides methods for validating and parsing the individual field values.
 There is a `DataTransformer` method for each type of field.
 These methods support the conventions RDA API uses when mapping its data into protobuf.

-The plugin generated code would continue to follow this same pattern.
+The plugin generated code follows this same pattern.
-It would generate a transformation class for every mapping that has a `transformerClassName` value.
+It generates a transformation class for every mapping that has a `transformerClassName` value.
-The transformers would contain essentially the same sequence of method calls that a developer would currently write by hand.
+The transformers contain essentially the same sequence of method calls that a developer would currently write by hand.

 Each transformation class has one public method that accepts an RDA API message object and a `DataTransformer` and returns a corresponding entity object.
-The `DataTransformer` is provided by the caller since it collects any validation errors and the caller can query it afterwards to determine if there were any errors.
+The caller provides the `DataTransformer` since it collects any validation errors and the caller can query it afterwards to determine if there were any errors.

 ````java
 public class FissClaimTransformer2 {